AdamSobieski/Narratology/Content/States, Tools, Templates, and Partial Application.md

 }
 ```

-Discussed here is something referenced on state nodes like `ITemplate<ToolDescription>`, where state nodes could use locally-available data to instantiate their templates to obtain described tools for LLMs or agents.
+Considered, here, is something referenced on state nodes like `ITemplate<ToolDescription>`, where state nodes could use locally-available data to instantiate these templates to obtain described tools for LLMs or agents.

 ## Partial Application